“Make a client self-sufficient? Are you crazy? I’ll be out of a job!”

 If resources like books, podcasts, or an informative article are shared in the right context, clients can obtain more awareness in areas you have been trying to develop, such as tempo, TDEE, or absolute strength.
 Sharing information can help clients understand that they need to play an active role in their own fitness journey and raise their fitness IQ, ultimately leading to better results.

 Remote coaching can produce great results for clients and build a sustainable business for coaches.
 But to do so you have to have a service that is rock solid and meets the needs of your target market very effectively.

-Get an introduction to the coaching skills you need to offer a successful remote coaching service in our free coaching course, The Coach’s Toolkit.
+Get an introduction to the coaching skills you need to offer a successful remote coaching service in our free coaching course, The Professional Coaching Blueprint.
 Sign up today and start building a successful career.